Reviews

 Liquify are official Shopify Experts & Partners since 2014.
 If you follow a link to Shopify from our website and make a subsequent purchase this may result in a commission at no extra cost to you.
 Our opinions remain our own.

-At Liquify, our Shopify Experts have been managing migrations from Magento to Shopify for the past 4 years and our typical client is a multimillion £/$ brand looking for more stability in their software and hosting.
+At Liquify, our Shopify Experts have been managing migrations from Magento to Shopify for over a decade and our typical client is a multimillion £/$ brand looking for more stability in their software and hosting.

 Magento used to be a popular choice for starting an eCommerce store, but we’ve seen how quickly businesses grow out of it and struggle with its many limitations.
 It’s a fairly complex platform with limited support and a lot of manual updates (which increases the risk of impacting your sales if something goes wrong) and no one with any business sense wants to use it anymore.
 Self hosting successful ecommerce stores needs a team in-house.
 If you don’t have a development team in house you would be silly to use Magento.